daishisystems/bwrx/README.md

 ```csharp
 var cloudServiceCredentials = JsonConvert.DeserializeObject<CloudServiceCredentials>(Resources.CloudServiceCredentials);
 ```
-Note, this examples assumes that the `GcpServiceCredentials` JSON values are stored in a local `Resource` file
+Note, this examples assumes that the `CloudServiceCredentials` JSON values are stored in a local `Resource` file
 ### Configuration
 A `ClientConfigSettings` instance is necessary to configure the Botworks API.
 Configuration meta is stored in JSON format
 ```json